sabel2-0/serviceease/markdowns/INSTITUTION_OWNERSHIP_MIGRATION_COMPLETE.md

 1. **Clearer Ownership Model:**
    - Institutions explicitly belong to users
    - Easy to query: "What institutions does this user own?"
-   - Natural for coordinator role (they manage/own their institution)
+   - Natural for institution_admin role (they manage/own their institution)

 2. **Simpler User Table:**
    - No redundant institution_id